pulp/pulp/docs/sphinx/rpm-user-guide/admin-client/repo/units.rst

 ``--dry-run, -d``
-  If specified, a list of the packages that match the given criteria will be displayed but the copy is performed.
+  If specified, a list of the packages that match the given criteria will be displayed but the copy is not performed.
 This argument is meant to provide a way to verify the packages before committing the change to the server.

 The following arguments can be passed to the package related (RPM, SRPM, DRPM)